wikidata-mcp-server

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool searches Wikidata by text query and returns QIDs or PIDs with labels, descriptions, and match metadata.
-It distinguishes between searching for items vs properties via the type parameter, which differentiates it from sibling tools like wikidata_get_entity that fetch specific entities.
+The description clearly states the tool searches Wikidata for items or properties by text query and returns QIDs/PIDs with labels, descriptions, and match metadata.
+It distinguishes itself from sibling tools like wikidata_get_entity by focusing on searching rather than retrieving specific entities.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.